Harshvyas02/food-delivery-website/README.md

   - The quantity controls (+ and - buttons) are prominently displayed, and the current quantity is shown between the buttons, making it easy to understand at a glance.

 ![image](https://github.com/user-attachments/assets/6dca4e4b-fb0e-4f40-9be2-b260ef0c8e2d)
+# Shopping Cart and Checkout Page Functionality
+- Cart Overview:
+  - This page provides a detailed overview of the user's shopping cart, displaying the items they have selected for purchase, including the title, price per item, quantity, and total cost for each item.

+- Item Management:
+  - Users can adjust the quantity of each item directly within the cart using the input fields under the "Quantity" column.
+The total price for each item adjusts dynamically based on the selected quantity.

+- Remove Items:
+  - The "Remove" column provides an option (indicated by an "x" button) to remove individual items from the cart, allowing for easy modification of the order before checkout.

+- Cart Totals Calculation:
+  - The "Cart Totals" section at the bottom of the page displays a breakdown of the subtotal, delivery fee, and the total amount payable.
+This section dynamically updates based on the items in the cart and their quantities.

+- Promo Code Application:
+  - Users have the option to enter a promo code in the provided input field to apply discounts to their order.
+The "Submit" button processes the promo code and updates the total cost accordingly.

+- Proceed to Checkout:
+  - The "PROCEED TO CHECKOUT" button is prominently displayed to guide users to the next step in the purchasing process.
+Clicking this button takes users to the checkout page where they can enter payment details and complete their purchase.

 ![image](https://github.com/user-attachments/assets/b29eec87-c356-42e3-8ec8-be623be0a85c)
 ![image](https://github.com/user-attachments/assets/a9b5dc44-41a5-470c-88c1-8f6ce6fe019c)
 ![image](https://github.com/user-attachments/assets/baaa23a6-9759-4f9e-b386-00eb0964206b)